Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 In the case of general written authorization (as codified by our Data Processing Agreement), the processor shall inform the controller of any intended changes concerning the addition or replacement of other processors, thereby giving the controller the opportunity to object to such changes.

-PP.1.18.
+PP.1.21.
 In the event of a Data Breach

 We have developed an internal process for the identification and processing of data breaches.
-In the event of a personal data breach, where feasible and not later than 72 hours after having become aware of it, the Company will notify the personal data breach to the supervisory authority competent in accordance with either Article 55 for EU and Swiss subjects (unless the personal data breach is unlikely to result in a risk to the rights and freedoms of the affected person(s)) or the national or state competent authority relevant to the residence of the Data Subject.
+In the event of a Personal Data breach, where feasible and not later than 72 hours after having become aware of it, the Company will notify the Personal Data breach to the supervisory authority competent in accordance with either Article 55 for EU and Swiss subjects (unless the Personal Data breach is unlikely to result in a risk to the rights and freedoms of the affected person(s)) or the national or state competent authority relevant to the residence of the Data Subject.

 Further, as mitigation against data breaches and as an integrated part of our Information Security Management System, we have integrated Data Protection Impact Assessments (DPIA) into our Security Risk Register.